chengniedotcom/chengniedotcom.github.io/README.md

 ## Duplicate Research and Teaching into the about.md pace

 1. It is easier to view everything on this single about me page.
+2. Replace # with ## for the headings, or simply copy the sections text without copying the headings.

 ## Update Notes